-Ukraine’s Zelenskiy calls on NATO to accelerate its accession
+Ukraine’s Zelenskiy calls on Nato to accelerate its accession

 Stoltenberg said on April 6 he had called Zelenskiy "to express serious concern about Russia's military activities in and around Ukraine and ongoing ceasefire violations.”

-"NATO firmly supports Ukraine's sovereignty and territorial integrity.
+"Nato firmly supports Ukraine's sovereignty and territorial integrity.
 We remain committed to our close partnership," he said.

 Last week the new US Secretary of State, Antony Blinken, called his counterpart in Kyiv to express US solidarity with Ukraine.
 The US State Department also called their counterparts in the Russian foreign ministry to express their alarm at the new movements.
 The Pentagon last week said US forces in Europe had raised their alert status.